Ronald Lamola: Early life and education

-Career
+Early career

 Lamola started his law career as a lawyer at TMN Kgomo and Associates in 2006.
 Later on, in 2009, he was employed as a manager of the Govan Mbeki Local Municipality.
 He was the Director in the Office of the Mpumalanga MEC for Culture, Sports and Recreation from 2009 until 2011.
 Shortly after in 2011, he briefly served as the acting spokesperson for the Mpumalanga Premier David Mabuza.

 He is a former Deputy President of the African National Congress Youth League (ANCYL).
 He served alongside Youth League President Julius Malema prior to Malema's expulsion from the position in 2012 for bringing the party into disrepute.

 Lamola is a fierce critic of former ANC President Jacob Zuma.
 He openly endorsed Kgalema Motlanthe to succeed Zuma in 2012.

 For the 2014 elections, Lamola was a candidate for the National Assembly since he was 175th on the ANC's national list.
 Due to the ANC's electoral performance, he was not elected to Parliament.
 After the 2015 ANCYL elective conference, Lamola disappeared from the public eye and subsequently managed his own law firm.

+National Government

-In 2017, he endorsed Cyril Ramaphosa to become ANC President.
+In 2017, Lamola endorsed Cyril Ramaphosa to become ANC President.
 In December of the same year, Lamola was elected to the National Executive Committee of the African National Congress (NEC).
 Shortly after, in January 2018, the ANC NEC appointed him to the party's National Working Committee, the party's highest decision-making structure.
 Following the May 2019 elections, Lamola took office as a Member of the National Assembly.
 President Cyril Ramaphosa appointed him to the post of Minister of Justice and Correctional Services on 29 May.
-He assumed office on 30 May.
+He assumed office the following day.

+Lamola was re-elected to a seat on the ANC NEC at the party's 55th National Conference held in December 2022.
+He was re-elected to the NWC in January 2023.

+In September 2023, Lamola was appointed head of the ANC NEC Sub-committee on Constitutional and Legal Affairs, replacing Cyril Xaba, who was appointed head of the party's National Dispute Resolution Committee.

+Minister of International Relations and Cooperation

+On 3 July 2024, he was sworn in as the Minister of International Relations and Cooperation as part of President Cyril Ramaphosa's third cabinet, succeeding Naledi Pandor.
+This followed the formation of a Government of National Unity (GNU) through a grand coalition, after the ANC lost its absolute majority in the 2024 election.

+As Foreign Minister, Lamola was faced with the significant task of continuing the robust and assertive foreign policy stance that South Africa has developed in recent years following the tenure of Pandor.
+South African newspaper, Mail & Guardian, wrote that South Africa's foreign policy was unlikely to change under Lamola's leadership and would continue with the foreign policy strategy implemented during the sixth administration.